-A. Notice of the retroactive rent charge will be mailed to the Tenant advising the Tenant that the retroactive rent charge will appear on the next month's rent statement and advising the Tenant that the retroactive rent charge must be paid in full within thirty (30) days.

-- B. In the (1st) first case of non-reporting of an increase in income or of a misrepresentation of income, a repayment plan may be considered if the failure to report or misrepresentation was for a reason beyond the Tenant's control, such as a disability, illness or other extenuating circumstances.
+- A. Notice of the retroactive rent charge will be mailed to the Tenant advising the Tenant that the retroactive rent charge will appear on the next month's rent statement and advising the Tenant that the retroactive rent charge must be paid in full within thirty (30) days. - B. In the (1st) first case of non-reporting of an increase in income or of a misrepresentation of income, a repayment plan may be considered if the failure to report or misrepresentation was for a reason beyond the Tenant's control, such as a disability, illness, or other extenuating circumstances.
 The fact that the Tenant cannot pay the retroactive rent charge within thirty (30) days is not considered an extenuating circumstance.
 The extenuating circumstance must relate to the reason for the non-reporting or the misrepresentation.
-If a repayment agreement is not approved, the Director of Housing Operations or designee may consider an extension of time to pay.
-An extension of time may be approved in thirty (30) day increments.
-Not more than two (2) thirty (30) day extensions may be approved. - C. If there is a (2nd) second case of non-reporting of an increase in income or of a misrepresentation of income, no repayment plan will be permitted.
-The retroactive rent must be paid in full within thirty (30) calendar days.
-Only the Director of Housing Operations or designee may consider an extension of time to pay.
-This extension of time, if approved, may be for no more than an additional thirty (30) days - D. If there is a (3rd) third case of non-reporting of an increase in income or of a misrepresentation of income, a Notice of Lease Termination will be issued and the Tenant will be evicted. - E. Failure to report income resulting in a retro rent charge will not be approved for a repayment agreement
+The Director of Housing Operations or designee may consider an extension of time to pay.
+An extension of time may be approved in thirty (30) day increments (not to exceed twelve (12) months). - C. In the second (2nd) case of non-reporting of an increase in income or of a misrepresentation of income, a repayment plan may be considered if the failure to report or misrepresentation was for a reason beyond the Tenant's control, such as a disability, illness or other extenuating circumstances.
+The fact that the Tenant cannot pay the retroactive rent charge within thirty (30) days is not considered an extenuating circumstance.
+The extenuating circumstance must relate to the reason for the non-reporting or the misrepresentation.
+The Executive Director may consider an extension of the time to pay.
+An extension of time may be approved in thirty (30) day increments (not to exceed twelve (12) months). - D. If there is a (3rd) third case of non-reporting of an increase in income or of a misrepresentation of income, a Notice of Lease Termination will be issued, and the Tenant will be evicted. - E. Failure to report income resulting in a retro rent charge will not be approved for a repayment agreement